Halloween Bat Crafts

 By Marie from West Dundee, IL

-This is a guide about Halloween bat branches.
+This is a page about Halloween bat branches.
 For an inexpensive holiday display, decorate tree branches with glittery bats and cobwebs.

-This is a guide about making mini pumpkin bats.
+This is a page about making mini pumpkin bats.
 These cute pumpkin bats are easy to make and will be a fun addition to your Halloween decorations.